Z80 Explorer

 I have added that version of ZEXALL to the app resources.
 It is modified from the original in that I sorted the tests by how long they run: with the quickest going first, it does not take too long before you start seeing some results, assuring you that it is running well.

 Z80 Explorer implements “Image views,” which show various versions of chip images.
-Some of them are simply unmodified resource files shown as layers (diffusion, metal layer, etc.), and some are created as combinations of those; for example, “vss.vcc.nets.col” is a layer combined with the nets colored such that ground is shown as green, VCC as red, and the rest of the nets are colored according to the user-specified filters.
+Some of them are unmodified resource files shown as layers (diffusion, metal layer, etc.), and some are created as combinations of those; for example, “vss.vcc.nets.col” is a layer combined with the nets colored such that ground is shown as green, VCC as red, and the rest of the nets are colored according to the user-specified filters.

 You can view different layers and create layer combinations if you hold down the Ctrl key while clicking on layer buttons or press a key assigned to each layer while holding down the Ctrl key.